certbot/certbot/README.rst

 ==========

 The Let's Encrypt Client is **BETA SOFTWARE**.
-It contains plenty of bugs and rough edges, and should be tested thoroughly in staging evironments before use on production systems.
+It contains plenty of bugs and rough edges, and should be tested thoroughly in staging environments before use on production systems.

 For more information regarding the status of the project, please see